After reviewing the points of inspection for your surgical scissors, it’s important to also test the sharpness of your surgical scissors.

 - Step 3: After several cuts, extract scissors.
 If scissors do not pinch or grab material, scissors are sharp.

 - Step 4: The final test is how the scissors feel.
 Scissors should open and close smoothly and should not “jump”, grind or feel loose.

-For more information and guidance, please review the surgical scissor feature on the Spectrum Surgical Website or feel free to instantly download the surgical scissor guide for free for instrument sharpening tips and more.
+For more information and guidance, please review the surgical scissor feature on the IMS Website or feel free to instantly download the surgical scissor guide for free for instrument sharpening tips and more.